Recommendation as Language Processing (RLP): A Unified Pretrain, Personalized Prompt & Predict Paradigm (P5): Experiments

 \subsection{Baselines for Multiple Tasks}

 To demonstrate P5's competence on a wide range of recommendation related tasks, we gather a collection of representative approaches for difference task families.

 \textbf{Rating Prediction and Direct Recommendation.~} These tasks take the user--item rating/interaction data, but no content or side information is provided.
 We aim to justify whether the models are able to provide accurate rating prediction or recommendation lists that align with the user preferences.
-We use \textbf{MF}~\cite{koren2009matrix} as rating prediction and \textbf{BPR-MF}~\cite{rendle2009bpr} as direct recommendation baselines, which are among the most popular and representative collaborative filtering methods that learn latent representations of the users and items.
-Though simple, they have been shown to be more effective than many existing neural models on rating prediction and direct recommendation tasks \cite{dacrema2019we,dacrema2021troubling,rendle2020neural}.
+We use \textbf{MF}~\cite{koren2009matrix} and \textbf{MLP}~\cite{cheng2016widedeep} under mean square root loss as rating prediction baselines.
+For direct recommendation, we use \textbf{BPR-MF} \cite{rendle2009bpr}, \textbf{BPR-MLP} \cite{cheng2016widedeep}, and a state-of-the-art contrastive learning-based collaborative filtering model \textbf{SimpleX} \cite{mao2021simplex} as baselines.

 \textbf{Sequential Recommendation.~} We adopt several representative sequential recommendation approaches as our baselines. \textbf{Caser}~\cite{tang2018personalized} treats sequential recommendation as a Markov Chain and employs convolutional neural networks to model user interests. \textbf{HGN}~\cite{ma2019hierarchical} adopts a hierarchical gating networks to learn user behaviors from the perspectives of both long and short terms. \textbf{GRU4Rec}~\cite{hidasi2016gru4rec} is originally proposed for session-based recommendation.
-It utilizes GRU~\cite{cho2014learning} to model the user click history sequence. \textbf{BERT4Rec}~\cite{sun2019bert4rec} mimics the BERT-style masked language modeling and learns a bidirectional representation for sequential recommendation. \textbf{FDSA}~\cite{zhang2019feature} focuses on the feature transition patterns by modeling feature sequence with a self-attention module.
+It utilizes GRU~\cite{cho2014learning} to model the user click history sequence. \textbf{BERT4Rec}~\cite{sun2019bert4rec} mimics the BERT-style masked language modeling and learns a bidirectional representation for sequential recommendation. \textbf{FDSA}~\cite{zhang2019feature} focuses on the feature transition patterns by modeling feature sequence with a self-attention module. \textbf{SASRec}~\cite{kang2018self} adopts self-attention mechanism in a sequential recommendation model, which reconciles the properties of Markov Chains and RNN-based approaches. \textbf{S$^3$-Rec}~\cite{zhou2020s3} leverages self-supervised objectives to help sequential recommendation model better discover the correlations among different items and their attributes.
+We use the implementation of S$^3$-Rec and its baselines for comparison\footnote{https://github.com/RUCAIBox/CIKM2020-S3Rec}.

 \textbf{Explanation Generation.~} For performance comparison, we consider several baselines with regard to the task of explanation generation. \textbf{Attn2Seq}~\cite{EACL17-Att2Seq} learns to encode attributes into vectors, and then invokes an attention mechanism to generate reviews conditioned on the attribute vector. \textbf{NRT}~\cite{li2017neural} utilizes GRU~\cite{cho2014learning} to generate explanations based on user and item IDs. \textbf{PETER}~\cite{li2021personalized} is a simple and effective framework that attempts to utilize user and item IDs to generate explanations.
 It is built upon a modified attention mask of the Transformer architecture.
 There is also a variant \textbf{PETER+}, which takes a hint feature word to assist the explanation generation.